Azure/static-web-apps-cli/docs/www/docs/contribute/99-troubleshooting.md

 In order to avoid this issue, you have a few options:
 1. [Manually install](https://www.google.com/search?q=instal+libsecret) `libsecret` by adding it to your Docker image or your system (recommended)
 2. Disable Keychain access using `--no-use-keychain`.
 Doing so won't store and remember your credentials anymore, and you will have to interactively log in again each time you run `swa login`
 3. Manually provide the Deployment Token for your current project (see [SWA CLI docs](https://azure.github.io/static-web-apps-cli/docs/use/deploy#51-deployment-token)).
-You will also need to provide `--app-name` and `--resource-group-name`
+You will also need to provide `--app-name` and `--resource-group`
-4. Manually provide `--client-id`, `--client-secret`, `--app-name` and `--resource-group-name`.
+4. Manually provide `--client-id`, `--client-secret`, `--app-name` and `--resource-group`.

 ---